dudelovetech/EclipseImageJ1Plugin/README.md

 The ImageJ toolbar can also be opened in the ImageJ-Canvas (ImageJ 'Window' menu).

-There is also a self-created thumbnails browser (not speed optimized) for ImageJ default formats included (“Thumbnails”):
+There is also a self-created thumbnails browser (not speed optimized) for ImageJ default formats included (â€œThumbnailsâ€�):

 ***Window->Show View->Other->ImageJ Extra->Thumbnails***